Official websites use .mil

-More information about GI Bill programs is available at www.gibill.va.gov.
+More information about GI Bill programs and rates please view www.gibill.va.gov.

 Federal Tuition Assistance, State Tuition Assistance, and GI Bill are one of the few State-level programs that can be called by the soldier at any level without following their chain of command.
 We encourage Soldiers, retirees, and spouses/dependents at any level to call us if they have questions or concerns about their incentives and education benefits.
 We do ask that if you have a Bonus or Student Loan Repayment question that you first contact your unit to see what action has been taken at that level prior to calling the state representative direct.